Getting Deported Despite Having A Child Born In The U.S

 If You Are Caught Hiding From Immigration Authorities As An Illegal Alien

-If you are caught hiding as an illegal alien, immigration authorities are likely to transport you to a detention center, where you’ll be guarded until the date of your immigration hearing.
+Suppose you are caught hiding as an illegal alien.
+In that case, immigration authorities will likely transport you to a detention center, where officers guard you until your immigration hearing.
 In some situations, you may be able to await your immigration hearing in your home by posting bail.
-If you’re curious about whether your US-born child will also be held in your detention center with you, as long as you can prove that they were born in the United States they should be able to stay with a trusted friend or family member.

 Could You Go To Jail If You Are Getting Deported